andxz/music_app/README.md

 What it is:

-This is a simple Application for creating your ultimate playlist using tracks from the folksa.ga music API
+This is a simple Application for creating your ultimate playlist using tracks from the folksa.ga music API.
 You can search for tracks, add them to the playlist but also delete tracks from the playlist.
 It's a progressive web application so thanks to a service-worker(thanks buddy) it caches both the shell (html, css, javascript, images) but also the data from the API which enables it to work offline!